zack-bitcoin/arbitration/README.md

 I know people are wanting to trade AE.
 Aeternity has not yet delivered a trade-able token This is the best that I can do to help.

-here is my address 15C9sgbvyurrfioFXFqtxw7XNAE3opfBru here is my master pubkey xpub661MyMwAqRbcGZtCGtNmzobsXhwbJP4iWwR7DvnevbaVzvDVhVM7fSRFAKPCrhUtmSCxoamzeUubsji8zJTYA6uP4JxxR4ZtVQrsU2NHV8t
+here is my address bitcoin 15C9sgbvyurrfioFXFqtxw7XNAE3opfBru here is my bitcoin master pubkey xpub661MyMwAqRbcGZtCGtNmzobsXhwbJP4iWwR7DvnevbaVzvDVhVM7fSRFAKPCrhUtmSCxoamzeUubsji8zJTYA6uP4JxxR4ZtVQrsU2NHV8t

+here is my ethereum address 0xB115fF254Db344B6FcE9a8543388D3eC6471902f I am not sure how to get an ethereum pubkey

 I charge either 0.08 bitcoin, or 5% of the traded amount.
 Whichever is bigger.
 I'm sorry I can't charge less.
 My time is very valuable right now, I need to focus on building Aeternity.
 Hopefully someone else will soon offer this same service at a better price.
 Be very careful who you trust.